-An awardee that uses or operates a Federal information system or creates, collects, uses, processes, stores, maintains, disseminates, discloses, or disposes of Personally Identifiable Information (PII) within the scope of an NSF award, must have procedures in place to respond to a breach of PII.
+An grantee that uses or operates a Federal information system or creates, collects, uses, processes, stores, maintains, disseminates, discloses, or disposes of Personally Identifiable Information (PII) within the scope of an NSF award, must have procedures in place to respond to a breach of PII.
 These procedures should promote cooperation and the free exchange of information with NSF, as needed to properly escalate, refer and respond to a breach.
-The awardee must notify NSF upon learning that a breach of PII within the scope of an NSF award has occurred.
+The grantee must notify the cognizant NSF Grants and Agreements Officer upon learning that a breach of PII within the scope of an NSF award has occurred.

-46. Post-award Disclosure of Current Support and In-Kind Contribution Information or in-kind contribution information as part of the proposal submission process (see PAPPG Chapter II.C.2.h), the AOR must submit the following information within 30 calendar days of the identification of the undisclosed current support or in-kind contribution through use of the "Other Request" category in the Notification and Request Module in Research.gov.
+46. Post-award Disclosure of Current Support and In-Kind Contribution Information

+If an organization discovers that a PI or co-PI on an active NSF grant failed to disclose current support or in-kind contribution information7 as part of the proposal submission process (see PAPPG Chapter II.D.2.h(ii)), the AOR must submit the following information within 30 calendar days of the identification of the undisclosed current support or in-kind contribution through use of the "Other Request" category in the Notification and Request Module in Research.gov.